NCAR/DART/docs/pages/Getting_Started.md

 with through Fortran), a shell-script may be necessary to run the model and advance the time forward.
 For the largest models, the model state is typically advanced in parallel over many computing nodes on a supercomputer.
-In this more complex case, DART only considers a single time step in order to combine the observations and the prior ensemble to find the posterior.
+In this more complex case, DART only considers one step at a time in order to combine the observations and the prior ensemble to find the posterior analysis, which will then be used to restart the model and continue the forecast.

 #### Simple model workflow with an OSSE